 - You feel like you know what you’re doing but would still like a professional opinion.

-How do I find the right financial adviser?
+How do I find a financial adviser I can trust?

-- Do your research Read more blogs on the topic than this one.
-Study up on the most important things to look for when choosing the right financial adviser and make sure you know what your highest priorities are.
+- Do your research: Study up on the most important things to look for when choosing the right financial adviser and make sure you know what your highest priorities are.

-- Use an official source for publically listed financial advisers: This will let you know whether the financial adviser is qualified to provide the advice you need: Financial Advisers Register
+- Use an official source for publically listed financial advisers: This will let you know whether the financial adviser is qualified to provide the advice you need.

 - Read the adviser’s financial services guide (FSG): You should be able to find this on their website.
 Otherwise ask them for a copy.